MalbertRogers/git-novice/_episodes/07-gitlab.md

 this command:

 ~~~
-$ git remote add origin git@gitlab.com:yourusername/planets.git
+$ git remote add origin git@gitlab.com:vlad/planets.git
 ~~~
 {: .language-bash}

-Make sure to use the URL for your repository: the only difference should be your username instead of `yourusername`.
+Make sure to use the URL for your repository rather than Vlad's: the only difference should be your username instead of `vlad`.

 `origin` is a local name used to refer to the remote repository.
 It could be called anything, but `origin` is a convention that is often used by default in git